omarmeciry21/Shopping-Cart/README.md

  The design of the app is inspired from: https://www.behance.net/gallery/103614487/iOS-furniture-e-commerce-app-store

- I would be grateful for any Flutter developer opporunities.
+ I would be grateful for any Flutter developer opportunities.
 My contacts:
  - Email: omarmeciry21@gmail.com
  - WhatsApp: +201220445875
  - Linkedin: https://www.linkedin.com/in/omar-nabil-elmesiry-514416176/